cmorris1993-droid/project-1-quiz/README.md

 1.  **Clone the repository** to your local machine.
 2.  **Open** `index.html` in your web browser to run the quiz locally.
 3. For **deployment via GitHub Pages**, navigate to the repository's 'Settings' tab, scroll to 'GitHub Pages', **select the Master branch** as the source, and click **Save**.

+## Project Features Showcase

+### 1. How To Screen

+This page provides the user with clear instructions on the quiz format, navigation, and scoring before they begin.

+### 2. The Interactive Quiz Screen

+The quiz features dynamic rendering of questions, randomisation, and support for multiple question types, including fill-in-the-blank (as shown) and multiple-choice.

+### 3. Results Screen

+Upon completion, the user receives immediate feedback, including their final score and the total number of correct answers.

+### 4. Incorrect Answers Screen

+A key feature of the quiz is the ability to review all incorrectly answered questions, along with the correct solution and a full explanation for educational value.